secretnamebasis/secret-messenger/README.md

-# secret-messages
+# secret-messenger

-`secret-messages` is a GUI-based encrypted messages powered by [DERO](https://github.com/deroproject/derohe) homomorphically-encrypted, blockchain [technology](https://github.com/deroproject/graviton) and provides a secure and private space for users to share their thoughts, ideas, and experiences.
+`secret-messenger` is a GUI-based encrypted messenger powered by [DERO](https://github.com/deroproject/derohe) homomorphically-encrypted, blockchain [technology](https://github.com/deroproject/graviton) and provides a secure and private space for users to share their thoughts, ideas, and experiences.

 ## Configurations